Simon-Brandt/ShellArgparser/docs/tutorial/argument_passing.md

 #### 5.1.5.
 Flags

-Since there were some additional options given in the help message, let's have a look at another example invokation:
+Since there were some additional options given in the help message, let's have a look at another example invocation:

 <!-- <include command="bash ../tutorial/try_argparser.sh 1 2 -a 1 -b 2 -c A -f +g" lang="console"> -->
 ```console